 7.4 Across different regions

-Next, we will illustrate how to use footprintR to create metaplots.
+Next, we will illustrate how to use SingleMoleculeGenomicsIO and footprintR to create metaplots.
 In these plots, each row represents an (equally sized) genomic region.
 Here, we will exemplify this by generating a metaplot of a collection of 1,000 strong CTCF sites:

 Show/hide code